 Is Medicare Advantage available in Alaska?

-In Alaska, beneficiaries can choose between two Medicare Advantage plans.
+In Alaska, beneficiaries can choose between two Medicare Part C plans.
 There are crucial differences between these plans, so it’s essential to research thoroughly before selecting one of them.
 Still, both of these plans provide critical protections for enrolled beneficiaries.

 Although the options for Medicare Advantage plans are limited in Alaska, beneficiaries can also access a range of Medigap plans.
 These plans offer extended coverage and can help beneficiaries design the ideal coverage plan for their needs.